less/less-docs/content/functions/misc-functions.md

 }
 ```

-The `default` function is available as a Less built-in function _only inside guard expressions_.
+The `default` function is available as a LESS built-in function _only inside guard expressions_.
 If used outside of a mixin guard condition it is interpreted as a regular CSS value:

 Example: